SimonHegele/SSfSBT/README.md

-sample            | Subsampling a fixed number of sequences from FASTA/FASTQ-files lengths           | Basic sequence length distribution analysis for one or more FASTA/FASTQ-files kallisto2nanosim  | Converting expression profiles from Kallisto for NanoSim busco_merge       | Merging multiple reports from BUSCO unambigous_codes  | Replacing ambiguity codes in FASTA/FASTQ-files
+sample            | Subsampling a fixed number of sequences from FASTA/FASTQ-files lengths           | Basic sequence length distribution analysis for one or more FASTA/FASTQ-files kallisto2nanosim  | Converting expression profiles from Kallisto for NanoSim busco_merge       | Merging multiple reports from BUSCO and compiling a plot unambigous_codes  | Replacing ambiguity codes in FASTA/FASTQ-files rnaQUASTcompare   | Merging multiple reports from rnaQUAST and compiling a plot

 ### File-Services